 But no one can really predict how long they'll live.
 For many, retirement can last over 20 years.
 So it's better to overestimate how long your retirement will be.

 A safe bet is to assume your retirement could last for 30 years or more.

 This way, you can make sure you have a retirement plan and enough money to last you for life.

-That works out at £264 per person each week.
-The current state pension is £179.60 per week.
-The amount you would receive depends on your national insurance contributions.
+The 2023/24 state pension is £203.85 per week, but the amount you'll receive depends on your national insurance contributions.

 This means you may need to rely on other means of income when you retire.
 Especially as where you live can affect how much you may need.